-Studies & Clinical Trials
+Research Registry: Studies & Clinical Trials

-Current Studies & Trials Recruiting Candidates
+Current Studies and Trials Recruiting Participants

 Please note that IAPMD cannot answer any specific requests about the below studies.
 Please contact the researcher/establishment directly.

-Researchers at Johns Hopkins University are seeking individuals to participate in a research study looking at views about psychedelics and the psychological effects of psychedelics.
+• Researchers at Johns Hopkins University are seeking individuals to participate in a research study looking at views about psychedelics and the psychological effects of psychedelics.
 This specific survey focuses on individuals' emotions, beliefs, behaviors, and experiences related to using a drug, specifically in the context of premenstrual or perimenopausal symptoms.

 Looking for: Volunteers must be 18 years of age or older, have a menstrual cycle, and be willing to respond to an anonymous survey.